 Teesside University Alumni Association

-The team has expertise in the following areas:
+The group has expertise in the following areas:

 On video: SIPS JR-HIGH young person animation on how to complete a survey

 Members of TeamAlpha, together with the design company Arcus and the School of Computing at Teesside University, have designed an animation to be shown in schools participating in the SIPS JR-HIGH trial.
 This 1.5 minute long animation advises students and staff members on what the questionnaire component of the trial involves; with positive feedback from schools so far.